egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-3.md

 ## Module Tests

-The module was primarily tested from a local MacBook however, it was also tested from an `Ubuntu 22.04` virtual machine within the Proxmox environment.
+The module underwent testing mainly on a local MacBook; it also underwent testing on an `Ubuntu 22.04` virtual machine within the Proxmox environment.

 ## GitHub Resources